-Hall shares Women's Open clubhouse lead
+GB's Hall tied for lead at Women's Open

-AIG Women's Open day two: England's Georgia Hall shares Carnoustie lead
+Women's Open 2021: England's Georgia Hall shares Carnoustie lead after day two

 Last updated on .From the section Golf